Emerging and disruptive defence technologies

 This briefing paper looks at mobile coverage in the UK with a focus on rural 4G mobile coverage.
-It covers Government commitments on mobile coverage and measures to improve coverage such as the Shared Rural Network.
+It covers government targets and policies to tackle partial not-spots and total not-spots, such as the Shared Rural Network.

 Rural mobile coverage in the UK: Not-spots and partial not-spots (4 MB , PDF)